IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 speed compared to parsers implemented in compiled languages, such as C++.
-The speed disadvantage is exacerbated by the fact that ``endf-parserpy`` implements at its core an interpreter for ENDF recipe files which contain the necessary information to properly parse and write ENDF-6 formatted files.
+The speed disadvantage is exacerbated by the fact that ``endf-parserpy`` implements at its core an interpreter for :ref:`ENDF recipe files <endf6_recipe_sec>` which contain the necessary information to properly parse and write ENDF-6 formatted files.
 Understandably, the implementation of an interpreter in an interpreted language (Python) is even slower than a direct implementation of the specific instructions